captbaritone/grats/website/docs/06-faq/04-design-principles.md

 # Design Principles

 This document describes the design principles of Grats.
-These are not hard and fast rules, but rather a set of principals to consdier when making design decisions and tradeoffs.
-For a concrete descripiton of how Grats _actuall_ works, see [How Grats Works](./03-how-grats-works.md).
+These are not hard and fast rules, but rather a set of principals to I'm trying to consider when making design decisions and tradeoffs.
+For a concrete descripiton of how Grats _actually_ works, see [How Grats Works](./03-how-grats-works.md).

 ## Progressive disclosure